 Think of any of your favorite teen movies in the US from the 80s or 90s, and you’re sure to remember at least one scene that involved a handful of kids blasting their car stereo.

 You might think Americans’ passion for radio would have dwindled in recent years.
 After all, we don’t need a DJ to track down our favorite hits for us these days.

 We all have access to endless streams of music on our smartphones and computers.

 Despite this, studies reveal that American radio stations are still the number 1 way to discover new music across the country.

-Whether they’re rocking out to trending tunes, or listening to a talk show from witty presenters, the percentage of Americans listening to radio has remained steady since the 1970s!
+Whether they’re rocking out to trending tunes or listening to a talk show from witty presenters, the percentage of Americans listening to the radio has remained steady since the 1970s!

 Now that’s commitment.

-US radio stations might not be the cool new thing, but they’ve managed to keep the attention, and loyalty of their listeners for decades.
+United States radio stations might not be the cool new thing, but they’ve managed to keep the attention and loyalty of their listeners for decades.